Thapakornd/next-pwa-app-router-example/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Google Lighthouse
+You can check your PWA with "Google Lighthouse".
+If everything alright, you would see this picture.

 ## Learn More